accessibleStats/flask-sqlalchemy-project/README.md

 To use this framework: setup a virtual environment (instructions here https://flask.palletsprojects.com/en/2.2.x/installation/) and download dependencies.

 Currently, the program contains various html pages, navigation logic, database/table creation, user management, and form/data validation.
-At this point, the project is pretty bare bones, but it has the potential to be converted into a personal blog, portfolio site, commerce page, etc.
+The project is designed to be easily converted into a personal blog, portfolio site, commerce page, etc.

 Find more information about the core components of this project respectively at: